gsarti/parallel-computing/Assignments/ex04/README.md

 Implement a code to initialize a distributed identity matrix of size (N,N).
 Print the matrix ordered on standard output if N is smaller than 10, otherwise on a binary file.
 (Plus) Implement the I/O overlapping the receiving data on process 0 with no-blocking communication, therefore overlapping I/O operations on disk with data echange between the processes.

+## Results

+The task was completed, including the overlapping part.
+Refer to the reproducibility section to test the results yourself.

 ## Reproducibility

 In order to test the code, take the following steps: